atrivialhero/atrivialhero.github.io/love.md

 Travel
 ---
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;These are random, possibly under the radar visits I made on my roadtrip that I would recommend to all travelers out there.

+***The Pacific Coast Highway***
+If you are traveling through any of the states along the Pacific Ocean, it is well worth it to take a strecth fo the Pacific Coast Highway, or the PCH for short.
+It will add time to your travel, but it will also add beauty and wonder.
+This road traces the coast so you are driving right along the water, winding around cliffs and through redwood forests.
+Stop at Big Sur and look out at the horizon to feel the vastness of our world.<a href="http://www.pacific-coast-highway-travel.com" target="_blank">More information here</a>.

+***Eggslut***
+Awesome food from an unexpected source in downtown Los Angeles.
+If you like breakfast (and any person that doesn't is missing out) Eggslut serves some tasty sandwiches. <a href="http://www.eggslut.com/#about" target="_blank">Website</a> here.

+***Powell's Books***
+This huge bookstore in downtown Portland is an avid reader's wet dream.
+An entire city block and multiple stories weave through every genre of book imaginable.
+Learn all about the magic <a href="http://www.powells.com" target="_blank">here</a>.

+***Piroshky***
+These delightful Russian pastries can be found all over Seattle, Washington.
+I honestly do not know why they aren't served all voer America because they are delicious.
+The most popular bakery for them can be found <a href="http://www.piroshkybakery.com" target="_blank">here</a>.

+***The Experience Music Project***
+This museum in Seattle is right next door to the Space Needle, and in my opinion, it is much more worth the visit than the Space Needle is.
+The EMP provides a hands-learning experience that thrusts visitors into the vibrant Seattle music scene.
+Learn what you can experience <a href="http://www.empmuseum.org" target="_blank">here</a>.

+***Li'l Woody's***
+Honestly, the BEST burger I have ever had in my life was from this restaurant and it was called the Fig and Pig.
+You can also try their signature dipping sauce called "Crack" which is a tiny milkshake to dip your fries in.
+Check out <a href="http://lilwoodys.com" target="_blank">Li'l Woody's</a>.

+***Beacon Rock***
+There is tons of great hiking in the Pacific Northwest, but a fairly simple one that gets you amazing views is Beacon Rock.
+This large rock right on the Oregon-Washington border can be summitted in under half an hour if you hustle and it provides an awesome perspective filled with green.
+Read all about it <a href="http://www.parks.wa.gov/474/Beacon-Rock" target="_blank">here</a>.

+***City Creek Canyon in Salt Lake City***
+Right near downtown, there is a creek that descends until you forget you are in the middle of a city.
+Great for runs and bike rides, City Creek offers a nice respite from the hustle and bustle of a city.
+Read about it <a href="http://slctrackclub.org/?p=242" target="_blank">here</a>.

+***Denver Museum of Nature and Science***
+A huge museum in a great city, this place is just plain fun.
+Educational on all aspects of science complete with a planetarium.
+Loved this museum.
+Learn more <a href="http://www.dmns.org" target="_blank">here</a>.

+***The Second City***
+This comedy show with a residency in Chicago is the funniest thing I have ever had the pleasure of seeing.
+With a list of alumnis like Tina Fey, Chris Farly, Mike Myers, and many more, this show clearly holds a high standard and is guaranteed to make you laugh every time.Learn how you can book an evening of laughs <a href="http://www.secondcity.com" target="_blank">here</a>.

+***BRGR***
+If the Fig and Pig from Li'l Woody's is the best burger I've ever had, this is the second best.
+In Pittsburgh, Pennsylvania, the BRGR Bar serves great gourmet burgers.
+The Button Buster or the King Salmon are excellent choices.
+See what else they got <a href="http://brgrpgh.com" target="_blank">here</a>.

+***Ben and Jerry's Tour Factory***
+I was in the middle of Vermont without a clue what to do when a friend suggested I tour the Ben and Jerry's factory.
+I had no idea it was in Vermont.
+I drove there immediately and bought a ticket for the next tour. $4.00 got me a half hour tour of the factory that taught me all about the company and its history (it's a really cool company too!) and then the tour ends in their "Laboratory" where they create ice cream flavors.
+You get a sample of an experimental flavor of ice cream that changes daily.
+How can anyone say "no" to that?
+Check it out <a href="http://www.benjerry.com/about-us/factory-tours" target="_blank">here</a>.

+***Lobster Rolls and Whoopie Pies***
+So if you are going to Maine, you have to eat Lobster.
+It is pretty much a rule.
+Their lobster is delicious, and you can go to a wide variety of places to get your fix.
+But a lesser known food tip is the Whoopie Pie.
+These large desserts are served throughout the state.
+They are like two huge pieces of cake with a creamy icing sandwiched in the middle.
+It's enough calories to last you a few days, but it is delicious. <a href="I got mine from http://www.wickedwhoopies.com" target="_blank">here</a>.

+***The Dartmouth Campus***

+***Lou's Restaurant***

+***Pie Face***

+***Strand Bookstore***

+***The Jersey Shore***

+***Edgar Allan Poe's Grave***

+***Crab Cakes at Lexington Market***

+***Cooper's Rock State Forest***

+***The Musician's Hall of Fame***

+***POPS***

+***Grafitti Park***

+***Petroglyph National Monument***

+***Driving through Arizona***

+***Red Rock Canyon***